Kissyfur

 Kissyfur is an American animated children's television series which aired on NBC.
-It was produced by Jean Chalopin and Andy Heyward and created by Phil Mendez for DIC Animation City.
+Created by Phil Mendez, the series was produced by NBC Productions in cooperation with DIC Animation City.
 The series was based on a half-hour NBC special called Kissyfur: Bear Roots and was followed by three more specials until its Saturday morning debut.
-The show ran for two seasons between 1986 to 1988.
+The show ran for two seasons between 1986 and 1988.

+Plot

-The show follows the adventures of Gus and Kissyfur, a father and son bear who had joined the circus.
+The show follows the adventures of Gus and Kissyfur, a father and son bear who have joined the circus.
 One day, the circus train derails and the bears escape to a new life in the swamps of Paddlecab County, somewhere in the Southeastern United States.
 There, they protect the local swamp's inhabitants from the hungry, bumbling alligators Floyd and Jolene.
-Kissyfur and his father use the skills they have acquired from the human world to create a boat tour business transporting other animals and their products down the river.
-As of 2022, Kissyfur is one of the few NBC productions not in the Peacock streaming service.
+Kissyfur and his father use the skills they have acquired from the human world to create a boat tour business, transporting other animals and their products down the river.